 Blue Dress Acrylic on canvas 16" H x 16" W Zachary Schomburg is a painter working with acrylics who is inspired by the loose energy and bright masses of artists like Helen Frankenthaler and Etel Adnan.
 For Schomburg, who is also a poet, painting is an act of letting go, of sustaining surprise, and of listening.
 Read More

-Santa Anita 6 Acrylic on unprimed canvas 40" H x 36" W Zachary Schomburg is a painter working with acrylics who is inspired by the loose energy and bright masses of artists like Helen Frankenthaler and Etel Adnan.
+Recurring Dream Study III Acrylic on canvas 45" H x 35" W Zachary Schomburg is a painter working with acrylics who is inspired by the loose energy and bright masses of artists like Helen Frankenthaler and Etel Adnan.
 For Schomburg, who is also a poet, painting is an act of letting go, of sustaining surprise, and of listening.
-His more recent series, Santa Anita, is sparked by the colors and shapes he found in an old section of the Santa Anita racetrack on a recent trip there with his father.
-Schomburg is also the author of 6 books of poems, a novel, and a publisher of an independent poetry press.
-He lives in Portland, Oregon, with B and Y. Read More
+Read More

-Untitled 1978 Acrylic on canvas 30" H x 30" W Zachary Schomburg is a painter working with acrylics who is inspired by the loose energy and bright masses of artists like Helen Frankenthaler and Etel Adnan.
+Saint Anita II Acrylic on canvas, framed 44" H x 62" W Zachary Schomburg is a painter working with acrylics who is inspired by the loose energy and bright masses of artists like Helen Frankenthaler and Etel Adnan.
 For Schomburg, who is also a poet, painting is an act of letting go, of sustaining surprise, and of listening.
 Read More

-Sorry Head Latex paint on canvas 54" H x 42" W Zachary Schomburg is a painter working with acrylics who is inspired by the loose energy and bright masses of artists like Helen Frankenthaler and Etel Adnan.
+Carrying a Big Thing Acrylic on canvas 29" H x 29" W Zachary Schomburg is a painter working with acrylics who is inspired by the loose energy and bright masses of artists like Helen Frankenthaler and Etel Adnan.
 For Schomburg, who is also a poet, painting is an act of letting go, of sustaining surprise, and of listening.
 Read More